mhinz/vim-galore/README.md

 #### Buffers, windows, tabs?

 Vim is a text editor.
-Everytime text is shown, the text is part of a **buffer**.
+Every time text is shown, the text is part of a **buffer**.
 Each file will be opened in its own buffer.
 Plugins show stuff in their own buffers etc.